On the two-dimensional singular stochastic viscous nonlinear wave equations: Almost sure global well-posedness

-In this section, we sketch the proof of almost sure global well-posedness (Theorem \ref{THM:GWP2}).
-As mentioned in Section \ref{SEC:1}, the main strategy is to (i) use the mutual absolute continuity of $\muu_1$ (the law of the random initial data $(u_0^\o, u_1^\o)$ in \eqref{IV1}) and the Gibbs measure $\rhoo$ in~\eqref{Gibbs1} and (ii) then apply Bourgain's invariant measure argument.
+As mentioned in Section \ref{SEC:1}, the main strategy for proving Theorem \ref{THM:GWP2} is to (i)~use the mutual absolute continuity of $\muu_1$ (the law of the random initial data $(u_0^\o, u_1^\o)$ in \eqref{IV1}) and the Gibbs measure $\rhoo$ in~\eqref{Gibbs1} and (ii)~then apply Bourgain's invariant measure argument.
 In the following, given a random variable $X$, let $\L(X)$ denote the law of $X$.

 For this purpose, we first review the construction of the Gibbs measure $\rhoo$.
 Given $N \in \N$, consider the truncated Gibbs measure:

 \noi with the truncated renormalized density:

 \noi where the Wick power $:\!(\P_N u)^{k+1} \!:$ is defined by